Instructor:

 socioeconomic backgrounds, regions, immigrant

-statuses, military or veteran statuses, size
+statuses, military or veteran statuses, sizes

 and/or shapes are strongly encouraged to share